amscotti/urlLeveler/readme.md

+# urlLeveler
-# A simple example of using LevelDB to make a URL shortener
+A simple example of using LevelDB to make a URL shortener

 ## Dependencies
 * [Express](http://expressjs.com) is used for API layer.